sleslein/chi-js-design-system-talk/presentation.md

 <!-- _class: lead -->
 # What are Patterns?

-Resuable combination of the design system's **components** that are composed using a layout that adheres to the design system's **foundations**.
+Reusable combination of the design system's **components** that are composed using a layout that adheres to the design system's **foundations**.

 ---